avocatt/fcc-scientific-computing-projects/README.md

-FreeCodeCamp Curriculum

-# In this section I have developed the following projects:
+# In this section of FreeCodeCamp Curriculum I have developed the following projects:

 * Arithmetic Formatter
 * Time Calculato